OpenNaja/cobra-tools/docs/Guides/Plugin/index.md

 !!! danger "IMPORTANT"
-    - Supported Blender versions: 4.4, 4.5
+    - Supported Blender versions: 4.4 - 5.0+
-    - There are known issues with Blender versions up to 4.3 and starting at 5.0.
+    - There are known issues with Blender versions up to 4.3.
 Do not use Cobra Tools on those versions of blender.

 !!! tip "Shaders"